What to Do on Waiheke Island?

 See Waiheke Island from a different perspective as you zip through the trees on three giant ziplines (or flying fox, as they say in New Zealand).
 Zipline takes you through and above native forests, while you get to enjoy a walk back up to base learning about the ecosystem along the way.

 Location: 150 Trig Hill Road.
 Ecozip Adventures can also pick up from the ferry terminal.
+Alternatively, book your ferry, island transport and zipline experience together or an all-inclusive zipline and wine tour with ferry tickets on Klook.

 8. Do an Art Crawl